EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Omission of the truce terms and fragility
+Omission of ceasefire terms and its fragility

-Framing exclusively centered on anti-Russian impact
+Framing exclusively centered on anti-Russia impact

 Discover how another country covers this same story.